Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should register multiple names in a single transaction (set name owners to recipients, verify mappings, require same namespace).
+- Should register multiple names in a single transaction
+  - Should set name owners to recipients, not `msg.sender`.
+  - Should verify mappings for all successful registrations.
+  - Should require same namespace for all registrations.
+  - Should process all registrations atomically.
 - Should skip registrations where recipient already has a name.
 - Should skip registrations where name is already registered.
 - Should return the number of successful registrations (case > 0).